Summary

 Frequently Asked Questions

-A memorandum of association is a document that sets out important details of a company.
+A memorandum of association is a document that outlines the key details of a company.
 Such details include the company’s name, its share capital structure and the registered physical office of the company.
 It also lists the relationship between the company and its shareholders.

-Articles of association cover everything to do with the company’s operational framework and internal governance.
+Articles of association cover everything related to the company’s operational framework and internal governance.
 They confirm the contractual relationship between members by setting out the powers, rights, and obligations of members and senior officeholders.

 If your company was incorporated before 1998, it is entirely valid to rely on both a memorandum and articles of association, rather than a company constitution.
-Today, the general rule is that there is no longer a requirement to have any corporate governance documents.
+Today, the general rule is that there is no longer a requirement to have any corporate governance documents in place.
 However, you can still choose to adopt a company constitution.
 If not, the replaceable rules apply.

 We appreciate your feedback – your submission has been successfully received.